Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-and we obtain a system of differential equations for $\Psi(c_{-n},b_{-n})$.
-The resulting state is
+and using the representation~\eqref{eq:rep_cb}, we arrive at a system of differential equations to be satisfied by the state~$\Psi(c_{-n},b_{-n})$.
+Its solution

-This is just a Bogoliubov transformation on the standard vacuum state $|0\rangle$ defined by (\ref{0-rangle}).
-The charge operators $Q_{n}$, $\tilde{Q}_{m}$, which are linear combinations of both creation and annihilation operators with respect to $|0\rangle$, are the annihilation operators with respect to the new vacuum state $|\Psi\rangle$.
-All the geometric properties are neatly summarized by the Bogoliubov transformation.
+is a Bogoliubov transformation on the standard $\mbox{SL}(2,\mathbb{C})$~vacuum state~$|0\rangle$ annihilated by~$b_{n-{1\over 2}}$ and~$c_{n-{1\over 2}}$, with~$n>0$ [see eq.~(\ref{0-rangle})].
+The charge operators $Q_{n}$, $\widetilde{Q}_{m}$, which are linear combinations of creation and annihilation operators with respect to $|0\rangle$, are themselves annihilation operators with respect to the new vacuum state~$|\Psi\rangle$.
+All the geometric properties of the state are neatly summarized by this Bogoliubov transformation.

-In the case in which $\Sigma \in {\cal P}(g,n)$ we have to find meromorphic sections of the spinor bundle with poles at $P_{1},\ldots,P_{n}$.
-The simplest example is the sphere with two punctures that we can arbitrarily locate at $0$ and $\infty$.
-With this surface we have associated the ``sewing'' state $|S_{12}\rangle$.
-The meromorphic sections on the sphere with poles at $z=0$ and $z=\infty$ are generated by
+For a genus-$g$ Riemann surface with~$n$ punctures, $\Sigma \in {\cal P}(g,n)$, we need to find meromorphic sections of the spinor bundle with poles at $P_{1},\ldots,P_{n}$.
+The simplest example is the sphere with two punctures that, without loss of generality, can be located at $z=0$ and $z=\infty$.
+This is the surface we associated to the ``sewing'' state~$|S_{12}\rangle$.
+Now, the meromorphic sections on the sphere with poles at~$z=0$ and~$z=\infty$ are generated by

-It is easy to get the conserved charges.
-Integrating in patches around the two points we have